coush001/Winston2.0-Algotrading/README.md

 ## Current features:
 - Webscrape of data from stickwits most watched stocks each day
-- Load into a GCP SQL data base

 - Offline cronjob which runs the script daily

 ## Next: